ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 All methods also support a special syntax to find value in the `$presets` collection, `{{type.slug}}`, this syntax will be used internally to find the value in the `$presets` collection.

+> Important to remember: you can use the syntax `{{type.slug}}` only if the value is previously added to the `$presets` collection, otherwise, the method will throw an exception.

 ```php
 use ItalyStrap\ThemeJsonGenerator\Domain\Input\Styles\Css;